 Concentration of credit risk exists with respect to our cash and cash equivalents and term deposit investments.
-All deposits are held through two large Canadian financial institutions with high investment-grade ratings and have maturities of less than one year.
+All deposits are held through two Canadian chartered banks with high investment-grade ratings and have maturities of less than one year.

 Interest rate risk